 - Offers Available for Excellent and Good Credit

-Is the Sapphire Reserve worth the annual fee after the first year?
+Is the Sapphire Reserve Worth the Annual Fee?

-The value proposition of the Sapphire Reserve card was a no brainer for people who signed up for the card when it offered a 100K point sign up bonus.
-However, for the second year and beyond you should determine if the ongoing benefits of this card are worth paying the fee.
-We’ll review the benefits offered and help you determine if you want to keep it going forward.
+The Sapphire Reserve card is expensive.
+You should determine if the ongoing benefits of this card are worth paying the fee.
+We’ll review the benefits offered and help you determine if the card is right for you.

 Chase Sapphire Reserve®